sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 }
 ```

+Indexing multiple branches will add additional resource requirements to Sourcegraph (particularly memory).
+The indexer will deduplicate documents between branches.
+So the size of your index will grow in relation to the number of unique documents.
+Refer to our [resource estimator](../../admin/install/resource_estimator.md) to estimate whether additional resources are required.

 > NOTE: The default branch (`HEAD`) is always indexed.

 > NOTE: All revisions specified in version contexts are also indexed.